SaurontheMighty/blogging/README.md

 #### __Frontend__

-React: JavaScript library for building user interfaces.
+_React_: JavaScript library for building user interfaces.\

+React Dependencies\
+-> React-Router-DOM: For routing inside the Single Page Application.\

 P.S.
 The name is from Hitchhiker's Guide to the Galaxy\